language

 Spot size and target ambiguity

 As divergence increases, the laser spot grows larger, potentially engulfing small targets (e.g., a fence post) or reflecting off multiple surfaces (e.g., tree branches).
 This can confuse the rangefinder’s timing algorithm, leading to ±1–5 meter errors in long-range scenarios.
+The design of the lrf module affects this.

 Alignment sensitivity

 Narrow-divergence beams (e.g., 0.3 mrad) require precise aiming, as even a slight tilt can miss the target entirely.
 Conversely, wider beams (e.g., 2 mrad) tolerate shaky hands but sacrifice resolution.
 For example, a hunting rangefinder targeting a deer at 500 meters might misread by 0.5 meters with 0.5 mrad divergence but by 5 meters with 5 mrad.
+This is a key consideration for any industrial laser rangefinder.

 industrial laser rangefinding